Canter and gallop: Asking for the canter over fences

 Purpose: The rider may need a specific lead after landing from a fence, especially useful for show jumping.
 A rider may also trot a fence (and even walk or jump a fence from a standstill), and wish to cue the horse to canter on after the fence.
 Asking the horse for a specific lead can also be used as a training technique for horses who anticipate turning a certain direction.

 Aids: To ask for a specific lead while in the air, the rider should look in the intended direction of travel, not down.
 The rider should lead the horse in the direction of the turn by applying the opening rein aid without pulling backward, while the other hand releases as usual.
 The outside leg is moved slightly back, and the rider adds slightly more weight to the inside knee.
 However, the rider should not shift weight so much that he or she becomes unbalanced or has the heels come up.

 Exercises: In general, horses tend to switch their leads from the one on which they approached as they go over an obstacle.
 So if they approached on the right lead, they will land on the left.
-This is because of how they line up their hind legs as they push on take off.
+This is because of how they line up their hind legs as they push on takeoff.
 A rider can practice asking for a certain lead by trotting a small vertical, and asking for the canter over the fence.